Organisational Change Readiness Assessment

 Reward success and celebrate the learnings from failure

-When change is successfully implemented and maintained, we need to recognise the achievements.
-Equally, when change is not successful, we should knowledge the efforts made and appreciate the opportunity to learn from the experience.
+When change is successfully implemented and maintained, it’s important to recognise the achievements.
+Equally, when change is not successful, acknowledge the efforts made and appreciate the opportunity to learn from the experience.
 As Henry Ford wrote, “Failure is only the opportunity more intelligently to begin again.”

 Relationship-building

 Conducting a change readiness assessment is also an ideal opportunity for relationship-building.
-It is a convenient way to introduce ourselves if we are not familiar with all the stakeholders involved in our own organisation, and when working with a new client organisation it is invaluable.
+It is a convenient way to capture perspectives and engage in productive two-way conversation.

-If our first contact with people in the organisation is asking them to implement changes for our programme, it is similar to a political candidate knocking at the door and asking for us to vote for them, when we have never heard from them before.
+If the first contact is asking people to implement a change, without helping them to understand why is a little like a political candidate knocking at the door and asking for you to vote for them, when you have never heard from them before.
 Most of us would be far more likely to lend them our support if they had made previous contact with us and had demonstrated an interest in our views and feedback.

 Listen with an open mind

-If we believe in the changes to be implemented, we can use that conviction to change behaviours and bring other parties from a state of resistance to being ready to accept, or better still, embrace the change.
-However, if we have any doubts about the validity of the proposed change, we should consider any feedback carefully and potentially revisit the plans with the project sponsors.
+Assuming you believe in the changes to be implemented, you can use that conviction to change behaviours and bring other parties from a state of resistance to being ready to accept, or better still, embrace the change.
+However, if you have any doubts about the validity of the proposed change, you’ll need to consider any feedback carefully and potentially revisit the plans with the project sponsors.
 There is no merit in persisting in implementing changes that are not the right course for the organisation.

 Use the results of your assessment to inform your project plans.
 It is possible that the results of the assessment will mean that the plan for your change programme will need to be revised.
 Although it may go against the grain to delay a project rollout, it is better to do that and succeed than to plough ahead with implementation in an organisation that is not ready to adopt change.